Written by Jeffrey Skatoff • December 28th, 2009

 - If the testator gets married or has children after the will is prepared, Florids inheritance law provides that pretermitted children and pretermitted spouses can still have inheritance rights.

-The attorneys of Clark Skatoff would be pleased to work with you on your Florida probate and inheritance matters.
-Please call (561) 842-4868 to discuss your situation with one of our probate and estate lawyers.
+The probate attorneys of Clark Skatoff would be pleased to work with you on your Florida probate and inheritance matters.
+Please call (561) 842-4868 to discuss your situation with one of our probate and estate attorneys.